CaelanDever/Docker-Kubernetes-setup/README.md

 sudo journalctl -u kube-scheduler

 Verify Configuration Files: Ensure all configuration files and certificates are correctly set up and accessible by the Kubernetes components.

-Resources
-Kubernetes Documentation: For detailed instructions on configuring each component.

-Server World: Server World - Kubernetes Installation for additional guidance.

-This guide should provide a solid foundation for setting up Kubernetes from scratch.
-Adjust configurations and paths according to your specific setup and requirements.